Mason in Bayfield County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Environment • Science & Medicine.
 A significant historical year for this entry is 1935.

 Location.
 46° 37.011′ N, 91° 12.733′ W. Marker is in Mason, Wisconsin, in Bayfield County.
-Marker is at the intersection of Ino Road (Forest Road 236) and 407, on the left when traveling north on Ino Road.
+It is at the intersection of Ino Road (Forest Road 236) and 407, on the left when traveling north on Ino Road.
 The marker is seven miles north of U.S. Highway 2, Ino, Wisconsin.
 Touch for map.
 Marker is in this post office area: Mason WI 54856, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 14 miles of this marker, measured as the crow flies.
-School Consolidation (approx. 13.7 miles away); Port Wing Brown Stone (approx. 13.7 miles away).
+At least 2 other markers are within 14 miles of this marker, measured as the crow flies: School Consolidation (approx. 13.7 miles away); Port Wing Brown Stone (approx. 13.7 miles away).

 Regarding Moquah Natural Area.
 Chequamegon is pronounced SHA-wa-ma-gon.